 Prostate cancer is the second most commonly diagnosed malignancy in men worldwide.
 In 2018, an estimated 1.2 million men were diagnosed with prostate cancer, and about 358,000 died from the disease worldwide.
 Prostate cancer is the fifth leading cause of death from cancer in men.1 The number of prostate cancer diagnoses is increasing, probably as a result of the overall increase in life expectancy.

 The causes of prostate cancer are unknown.
 There may be a hereditary disposition, for the risk is greater when one's father or brother has had a tumor.
 The risk of contracting the disease also increases with age.
 Men hardly ever develop prostate cancer before the age of fifty.

 Detecting Prostate Cancer

-Problems, and especially pain, during urination or ejaculation should also be taken seriously.
-The same applies to a frequent urge to urinate or an inability to empty the bladder completely, as well as blood in the semen or urine.
-Even so, many of these symptoms are by no means definite indicators of cancer.
-They may also be caused by infections or by a benign enlargement of the prostate.
-A precise diagnosis can be made by a urologist.
+Early prostate cancer usually does not cause symptoms, but more advanced cancers are sometimes detected because of symptoms they cause.
+Issues, and especially pain, during urination or ejaculation should be taken seriously.
+The same applies to a frequent urge to urinate, an inability to empty the bladder completely and finding blood in the semen or urine.
+That said, many of these symptoms are by no means a sure indication of cancer.
+They can also be caused by infections or by a benign enlargement of the prostate, which is very frequent.
+A urologist can give a precise diagnosis.

 Treating Prostate Cancer